 - Any person making a claim to the estate

-- The surviving child or spouse of the deceased
+- The deceased’s spouse or surviving child

 - Anyone who was managing the estate before the death of the Will-maker

-- A person who would have received some portion of the estate had the testator died without a Will in place i.e. died intestate
+- A person who would have received some portion of the estate had the testator died without a Will in place, i.e. died intestate

 When Can You See the Copy of the Will?

 Generally, a party who wants to see the Will has to wait for probate.
+You need to know about this legal process during Will and estate matters since this validates a Will.
 Many factors can influence the amount of time it takes to get probate.
-Importantly, executors don’t have to fulfil their duty of informing the beneficiaries before they have received a Grant of Probate.
+Generally, executors should notify beneficiaries within three months of the date that the Will is filed with the probate court.

-If you are an executor or beneficiary, it is important for you to understand your rights and duties.
-At JB Solicitors, our Wills and Estate Planning team of solicitors are here to provide you with legal advice for all matters.
+At our law firm, JB Solicitors, our Wills and Estate Planning team of solicitors are here to provide you with legal advice for such matters.

-If you have questions similar to ‘how long after a death is a Will read’, you can check out our blog page for more information.
-Moreover, if you wish to make a Will, our team of experts can help you with gathering all necessary information and documents to prepare a legally binding Will.
+Moreover, if you wish to make a Will, our team of experts can help you with gathering all the necessary information and documents to prepare a legally binding Will.
+Once you make a Will with us, we can ensure that your Will stays legal and prevent disputes among beneficiaries and family members upon its execution.

 You can also apply for a family provision claim against the estate if you think you should get more entitlements.
 For more information, contact our team of solicitors today.

-deceased a parent deceased any person
+a deceased parent deceased any person